Archduchess Elisabeth of Austria (1922–1993): Family and early life

 In 1929, Elisabeth's family moved to Steenokkerzeel, a small Belgian town near Brussels.
 As they had close relatives in Belgium, her oldest siblings chose to attend university there.
 They were forced to flee however in 1940 when German troops invaded Belgium.
 They narrowly missed being killed by a direct hit on the castle by German bombers and fled to Zita's brother Prince Xavier's French Castle in Bostz.
 With the assumption of power by the collaborationist government of Philippe Petain, the Habsburgs fled to the Spanish border, reaching it on 18 May.
 They moved on to Portugal where the U.S. Government granted the family exit visas on 9 July.
 After a perilous journey they arrived in New York City on 27 July, having family in Long Island and Newark, New Jersey; at one point, Zita and several of her children lived, as long-term house-guests, in Tuxedo Park, at Suffern, New York.

 The Austrian imperial refugees eventually settled in Quebec, which had the advantage of being French-speaking (the younger children, including Elisabeth, were not yet fluent in English).
+She studied at Université Laval.
 As they were cut off from all European funds, finances were more stretched than ever.
 At one stage, their mother was reduced to making salad and spinach dishes from dandelion leaves.
 However, all her brothers were active in the war effort.
 Otto promoted the dynasty's role in a post-war Europe and met regularly with Franklin Roosevelt; Robert was the Habsburg representative in London; Carl Ludwig and Felix joined the United States Army, serving with several American-raised Austrians of the Mauerer noble clan; Rudolf smuggled himself into Austria in the final days of the war to help organize the resistance.